-The Company issued an aggregate of 9,660,000 Public Warrants (as defined below) as part of the Units issued to investors in our Initial Public Offering and the underwriters' exercise of their overallotment option and we issued 8,216,330 Private Placement Warrants.
-All of our outstanding warrants are recognized as derivative liabilities in accordance with ASC 815-40.
+The warrants issued in the Initial Public Offering (the "Public Warrants") and the Private Placement Warrants are recognized as derivative liabilities in accordance with ASC 815.
 Accordingly, the Company recognizes the warrant instruments as liabilities at fair value and adjust the instruments to fair value at each reporting period.
 The liabilities are subject to remeasurement at each balance sheet date until exercised, and any change in fair value is recognized in the Company's statement of operations.
 The fair value of warrants issued in connection with the Initial Public Offering and Private Placement were initially measured at fair value using a Monte Carlo simulation model and subsequently, the fair value of the Private Placement warrants have been estimated using a Monte Carlo simulation model each measurement date.
 The fair value of Warrants issued in connection with our Initial Public Offering have subsequently been measured based on the listed market price of such warrants.